rust-lang/rust/text/0000-type-macros.md

 # Unresolved questions

+## Alternative syntax for macro invocations in types

 There is a question as to whether macros in types should allow `<` and `>` as delimiters for invocations, e.g. `Foo!<A>`.
 However, this would raise a number of additional complications and is not necessary to consider for this RFC.
 If deemed desirable by the community, this functionality can be proposed separately.

+## Hygiene and type macros

+This RFC does not address the topic of hygiene regarding macros in types.
+It is not clear to me whether there are issues here or not but it may be worth considering in further detail.